The Role of Deep Mesoscale Eddies in Ensemble Forecast Performance: Summary and Implications for Future Forecasts

 This study reviewed the Thor LCE separation, thus it would be prudent to review other separations with forecasts that have successfully, or unsuccessfully, predicted LCE separation cycles.
 In addition, these results indicate that deep circulation matters, but our understanding of when and where these observations are most critical for forecast success is not well known.
-Another study could follow~\cite{dukhovskoy2023assessment} and conduct an Observing System Experiment (OSE) and an Observing System Simulation Experiment (OSSE).
-For a future OSSE study, it would be beneficial to include an investigation of the role of cyclones in the Deep Southeast Channel (DSC) region, which has been shown to influence LCE separation events (\citealt{thoppil2025evaluating,safaie2025deep}).
+Another study could follow~\cite{dukhovskoy2023assessment} and conduct an Observing System Experiment (OSE) and an Observing System Simulation Experiment (OSSE). {An OSE would assess the impact of including existing deep observations -- such as bottom pressure and near-bottom currents which constrain the depth-independent mode -- from the CPIES on predicting the LCE separation process.} For a future OSSE study, it would be beneficial to include an investigation of the role of {deep} cyclones{, through inclusion of synthetic CPIES observations} in the Deep Southeast Channel (DSC) region, which has been shown to influence LCE separation events (\citealt{thoppil2025evaluating,safaie2025deep}).

-\acknowledgments J.P.C., K.A.D., and D.R.W. acknowledge funding from the US National Academy of Science, Engineering, and Medicine (NASEM) under their Gulf Rsearch Program, UGOS grants, 2000009943 and 200013145.
+\acknowledgments J.P.C., K.A.D., and D.R.W. acknowledge funding from the US National Academy of Science, Engineering, and Medicine (NASEM) under their Gulf {Research} Program, UGOS grants, 2000009943 and 200013145.
 J.P.C., K.A.D., and D.R.W. also acknowledge funding from the US Naval Research Laboratory -- Stennis Space Center \textit{via} Office of Naval Research Cooperative Agreement N00173-22-2C005.
+P.G.T. acknowledges support from the CASE EJIP funding from Chevron Research and Technology.

 \datastatement The CPIES datasets analyzed for this study can be found in the GRIIDC data repository: \url{https://data.griidc.org/data/U1.x852.000:0004} and DOI:10.7266/BZ9B3C54.

 [A]

 \appendixtitle{Surface Velocity as an Additional Metric}